dapr/docs/howto/consume-topic/README.md

 ### Declarative subscriptions

-You can subscribe to a topic using the following CRD:
+You can subscribe to a topic using the following Custom Resources Definition (CRD):

 ```yaml
 apiVersion: dapr.io/v1alpha1